Google Translate Button

 • Ensure that the church is striving to obey Christ’s commands.

-• What do you think is the most difficult for you to do joyfully as a member of your local church?
+• What do you think is the most difficult task for you to do joyfully as a member of your local church?

 • How are you submitting to the leadership of your local church?